pebblecode/pebble-handbook/hiring-great-talent/developer/screening-candidates.md

  *(Slightly trick question as we don't really want them to be reliant on libraries.
 A flag would be raised, for example, if they say they couldn't live without JQuery.)*

-- [For Full Stack JS role] What kind of optimisations might you want to make for a mobile web app?
+- What kind of optimisations might you want to make for a mobile web app?

  *(Check they consider things such as minification, image optimisation, offline caching, request batching...)*

-- [For Full Stack JS role] Do you prefer Promises or Callbacks and why?
+- Do you prefer Promises or Callbacks and why?

  *(Check they have a basic understanding of core JavaScript constructs, are up to date enough to know about promises support, and can discuss differences.)*

-- [For Full Stack JS role] Could you briefly explain prototypal inheritance for me?
+- Could you briefly explain prototypal inheritance for me?

  *(Check they understand JavaScript fundamentals and can compare to classical OOP)*